 They play in the water.
 This is the Caribbean, after all, and the diving is phenomenal, some of the best in the world.
 The barrier reef that lies offshore from mainland Belize parallels Ambergris about a quarter-mile out, creating hundreds of great dive sites.

 If you prefer to stay on land, you’ll still have plenty to do.
-The big year-round expat community means lots of pot-luck lunches and dinners, happy hours, wine tastings, live music in the bars, even regular horseshoe tournaments.
+The big year-round expat community means lots of pot-luck lunches and dinners, happy hours, wine tastings, etc. Beach resorts bring in local musicians and organize horseshoe tournaments and other events.
+There are constant opportunities to come to the beach and hang out for a while to get to know your neighbors.

-A boardwalk has opened on the back side of the island with a movie theater and new restaurants—Thai, Italian, French, and, of course, great seafood choices.
+A boardwalk has opened on the back side of the island, and there are lots of great restaurants—Thai, Italian, French, and, of course, lots of seafood choices.

 About 15 minutes from Ambergris by water taxi is Caye Chapel, a smaller island that is dedicated entirely to golf.
 You can take the water taxi over in the morning, golf for the day, and then return to your home on Ambergris Caye in time for cocktails at sunset.

 The island life isn’t for everyone, but if it’s what you think you’re after, I strongly recommend you give Ambergris a good look.
-You’ll be most welcome…
+Come on down and visit.
+You’ll be most welcome.